-Furthermore, the (voluntary) termination rate represented a challenge for ADVA in 2021.
+Furthermore, the (voluntary) termination rate represented a challenge for ADVA also in 2022.
 A maximum termination rate of 5% is part of our strategic company goals since 2011.
 This relates to all employees.
-That target was not met in 2021 for the first time ever, the rate was around 6.1%.
+That target was not met in 2022 for the second consecutive year, the rate was around 5.6 % (2021: 6.1 %).
 We consider this to be an important indicator of employee satisfaction.
 Accordingly, the churn rate has resulted in a series of analyses and measures.
 The analyses are based, on the one hand, on the last two employee satisfaction surveys (the last regular one from 2019 and the dedicated query on mobile working from 2020), individual feedback and a comparison of key figures with other high-tech companies.
+The transfers of employees to the carved-out Adva Network Security GmbH did not contribute to the attrition rate.